At-Home Pet Euthanasia with an Empathetic Approach

 Can this be done at home?

-Yes, so your pet remains calm in a familiar environment.
+Yes, so your pet remains calm in a familiar environment and the family can be present without facing a clinic setting.

 What if family is still unsure?

-We suggest a consultation first to assess quality of life objectively.
+We recommend a consultation first to assess quality of life objectively, discuss palliative/hospice care options, and hear family concerns.
+No rushed decisions.

 We Are Here to Support with Empathy